priyamghosh2009/tensor-processing-unit-research-webpage/README.md

 # 📘 TPU Instruction Set Architecture (ISA) Research
 ### Towards Efficient, Scalable, and Accessible AI Acceleration Systems

 ---

 ## 📄 Abstract

-The rapid growth of artificial intelligence has created an increasing demand for high-performance computing systems optimized for tensor-based workloads.
-Traditional CPU and GPU architectures, while powerful, are not specifically designed for deep learning efficiency at scale.
-This project proposes a conceptual framework for a **Tensor Processing Unit (TPU) Instruction Set Architecture (ISA)** aimed at improving computational efficiency, reducing latency, and democratizing access to AI hardware acceleration.
+The rapid advancement of artificial intelligence has significantly increased the demand for specialized computing architectures optimized for tensor-based workloads.
+Traditional CPU and GPU systems, while versatile and powerful, are not inherently designed for efficient large-scale machine learning computation.

-The objective is to design a specialized ISA that enables efficient execution of machine learning workloads, particularly matrix and tensor operations, while minimizing energy consumption and hardware complexity.
+This project proposes the design and development of a **Tensor Processing Unit (TPU) Instruction Set Architecture (ISA)** aimed at improving computational efficiency, reducing energy consumption, and enabling accessible AI acceleration.

+The objective is to bridge the gap between high-level AI models and low-level hardware execution through a structured, tensor-optimized instruction set.

 ---

 ## 🔑 Keywords

-TPU, Instruction Set Architecture, AI Acceleration, Computer Architecture, Deep Learning, Hardware Design, Neural Networks, High-Performance Computing
+TPU, Instruction Set Architecture, AI Acceleration, Computer Architecture, Deep Learning, Hardware Design, Neural Networks, High-Performance Computing, ISA Design

 ---

 ## 1. Introduction

-Artificial Intelligence has become a foundational technology in modern computing systems, powering applications in healthcare, autonomous systems, finance, education, and scientific research.
-However, the computational requirements of modern AI models have grown exponentially, often exceeding the capabilities of general-purpose processors.
+Artificial Intelligence has become a foundational pillar of modern computing systems, powering applications in healthcare, autonomous systems, robotics, finance, and scientific research.

-Graphics Processing Units (GPUs) and Tensor Processing Units (TPUs) have emerged as solutions for accelerating AI workloads.
-Despite their efficiency, access to such hardware remains limited due to cost and infrastructure requirements.
+However, the exponential growth of AI model complexity has created a significant computational bottleneck.
+General-purpose processors struggle to efficiently execute tensor-heavy workloads, leading to high energy consumption and increased latency.

+Specialized accelerators such as GPUs and TPUs address this issue, but they remain limited in accessibility due to cost and infrastructure constraints.

-This research aims to address these limitations by exploring the design of a dedicated **TPU Instruction Set Architecture (ISA)** that simplifies and optimizes AI computation at the hardware level.
+This research focuses on designing a **TPU Instruction Set Architecture (ISA)** that provides a more efficient and structured approach to AI computation.

 ---

 ## 2. Problem Statement

-Current computing architectures face the following challenges:
+Current computing architectures face the following limitations:

-- High computational cost for AI training and inference
-- Inefficient execution of tensor-heavy operations on general-purpose hardware
+- Inefficient execution of tensor and matrix operations on general-purpose hardware
+- High energy consumption in large-scale AI workloads
 - Limited accessibility of high-performance AI accelerators
-- Energy inefficiency in large-scale AI workloads
+- Complexity in mapping AI models to hardware execution pipelines

-There is a need for a specialized architecture that bridges the gap between **software-level AI models and hardware-level execution efficiency**.
+There is a need for a dedicated architecture that directly aligns AI computation with hardware-level instruction design.

 ---